Watch this video about Max, a former resident of Alpha House:

 Independent Living Programs and Supportive Housing

 When young people age out of foster care, their options are limited.
-Our four independent living programs in New Jersey provide the stepping stones to adulthood that at-risk youth need to thrive rather than merely survive.
-Residents range in age from 18-21 years old, and live in supervised apartments with a roommate.
+Our four independent living programs in New Jersey provide the stepping stones to adulthood that at-risk youth need to thrive.
+Residents range in age from 18-20 years old, and live in supervised apartments with a roommate.
 Our staff is there to support them as well as actively teach skills that they will need to live independently.

 Step-Up is a supportive housing program that is also geared toward 18-20-year-olds, who have aged out of the foster system and are at risk of being homeless.
 Each resident works with a case manager to learn independent living skills and has access to a range of resources until their 21st birthday.

 How We Help Families